CrayLabs/SmartSim/doc/ensemble.rst

 **Define an in-memory Keras CNN**

 The ML model must be defined using one of the supported ML frameworks.
-For the purpose of the example, we define a Keras CNN in the same script as the SmartSim ``Experiment``:
+For the purpose of the example, we define a Keras CNN, which is based on Tensorflow, in the same script as the SmartSim ``Experiment``:

 .. code-block:: python